SkretasLab/ProteoSeeker/README.md

 conda deactivate
 ~~~

 4. <p align="justify">The test runs of ProteoSeeker for a sample demand to run the Kraken2 analyses at first.
-The stages up untill and including the assembly (Megahit) from run of ProteoSeeker for the Kraken2 Collection Standard-8 database, are not performed again for the rest of the analyses for the sample.
+The stages up until and including the assembly (Megahit) from run of ProteoSeeker for the Kraken2 Collection Standard-8 database, are not performed again for the rest of the analyses for the sample.
 Each other analysis start after the stage of the assembly.
 To run all the analyses for a sample use the "run_X_all.sh" script where X is the number of the sample.
 To run the analyses specifically associated with the Kraken2 or COMEBin or MetaBinner methods run the "run_X_kraken.sh", "run_X_comebin.sh" and "run_X_metabinner.sh" Bash scripts respectively.
 The latter two scripts demand that the first one has been run in order for them to be run without an error.
 For example, one can run:</p>

 ~~~bash
 conda activate ps_env